m5823779/dcard-crawler/README.md

 # Dcard Crawler
-This repository contains code to craw article on Dcard automatically.
+(Python class) This repository contains code to craw article on Dcard automatically.

 ### Setup